 Whilst it is claimed that old landline phones will still work even after the changes have been made on the network, it is reported that moving to another part of the country will mean your phone number will change.
 Plus, your phone may need to be plugged into a new socket or your internet router.

-The good news is you won’t have to change your current handset because they will automatically be connected to an alternative system.
-This will happen without you even knowing it – at least that’s what Openreach are planning and currently testing in numerous trials.
+The good news is you won’t have to change your current handset.
+It will automatically be connected to an alternative system.
+This will happen without you even knowing it – at least that’s what Openreach are planning and testing in trials.